clirdlf/ndsa.org/about.md

 The NDSA works toward those goals through three primary types of activities.

-- **Reports and Guidance Materials**: Working groups produce a range of reports and guidance materials, for example the Levels of Digital Preservation, the NDSA Storage Survey and the NDSA Staffing Survey each serve to identify and communicate common needs of member organizations.
-In 2013, the NDSA published the inaugural National Agenda for Digital Stewardship, a guiding document that outlines the challenges and opportunities related to digital preservation activities.
+- **Reports and Guidance Materials**: Working groups produce a range of reports and guidance materials; for example, the Levels of Digital Preservation, the NDSA Storage Survey, and the NDSA Staffing Survey each serve to identify and communicate common needs of member organizations.
+In 2013, the NDSA published the inaugural [National Agenda for Digital Stewardship](http://ndsa.diglib.org/national-agenda/), a guiding document that outlines the challenges and opportunities related to digital preservation activities.
 A complete list of reports and other projects is available.
-- **Meetings and Events**: Regional meetings, meetups, and through representation at the NDIIPP-hosted annual Digital Preservation meeting. are particularly important as professional development opportunities and as a means to connect and network a national community of practice for digital stewardship.
+- **Meetings and Events**: Regional meetings, meetups, and representation at the NDIIPP-hosted annual Digital Preservation meeting, are particularly important as professional development opportunities and as a means to connect and network a national community of practice for digital stewardship.
 See the NDSA Calendar for a list of upcoming presentations at conference and meetings.
-- **Knowledge Exchange**:  Monthly or bi-monthly briefing, demo and presentation webinars on tools, techniques and approaches to digital preservation serve as ongoing professional development opportunities for staff at members while disseminating information about the tools and services many NDSA member organizations are developing.
+- **Knowledge Exchange**:  Monthly or bi-monthly briefing, demo and presentation webinars on tools, techniques, and approaches to digital preservation serve as ongoing professional development opportunities for staff at member organizations, while disseminating information about the tools and services many NDSA member organizations are developing.
 - For a calendar of upcoming events, including working group calls, webinars and presentation dates, see the NDSA Calendar.

 You can read about NDSA projects and activities on The Signal blog posts.

 ## Who We Are
 The NDSA is a dynamic organization with more than 160 partner organizations, including universities, government and nonprofit organizations, commercial businesses, and professional associations.
 NDSA members have proven themselves in the field of digital stewardship.
-See the current list of member organizations.
+See the current [list of member organizations](http://ndsa.diglib.org/members/).

 The work of the NDSA is organized by 5 working groups, each with two co-chairs, and led by an elected Coordinating Committee.